-- Appendix 1, Section 3: Site Assessment Matrices.
-The justification of the assessment of Site WM3 against the following SA objectives has been updated in order to correct a formatting error: - SA11: Improve the quality of the built environment, protect and enhance historic assets and make efficient use of land.
-The assessment identifies a minor positive effect the updated justification does not change the result of the assessment. - SA12: Avoid, protect and enhance historic assets.
-The assessment identifies a minor negative effect the result of the assessment is changed from a minor positive to a minor negative effect based on the updated justification provided. - SA15: Avoid impacts on open space, cultural, leisure and recreation opportunities.
-The assessment identifies a minor positive the result of the assessment is changed from a neutral effect to a minor positive effect based on the updated justification provided. - Appendix 1, Section 3: Site Assessment Matrices.
-The summary of the assessment of Site WM3 has been updated to refer to the Grade I listed building (East Riddlesden Hall) located approximately 500 m from the site.
+- Appendix 3, Section 3: Site Assessment Matrices.
+The justification of the assessment of Site 78 against the following SA objectives has been updated in order to correct a formatting error: - SA7: To maintain, restore and enhance the character, value and diversity of natural and manmade landscapes.
+The assessment identifies both a minor negative and an uncertain effect - the updated justification does not change the result of the assessment. - SA10: Encourage a modal shift away from road freight.
+The assessment identifies major positive effect the updated justification does not change the result of the assessment. - SA11: Improve the quality of the built environment, protect and enhance historic assets and make efficient use of land.
+The assessment identifies a minor positive effect - the updated justification does not change the result of the assessment. - SA12: Avoid, protect and enhance historic assets.
+The assessment identifies a minor negative effect the updated justification does not change the result of the assessment. - SA15: Avoid impacts on open space, cultural, leisure and recreation opportunities.
+The assessment identifies a minor positive effect the updated justification does not change the result of the assessment. - Appendix 3, Section 3: Site Assessment Matrices.
+The summary of the assessment of Site 78 has been updated to refer to the Grade I listed building (East Riddlesden Hall) located approximately 500 m from the site.